-A management scheme for the SAC was published in 2008.
-This is currently undergoing a review.
+A management scheme for the SAC was

+is in need of updating but remains a dynamic document that aids joint working.
 The SAC management scheme enables all users of the site to better understand how their activities may adversely impact the site's features and what actions they can take to minimise such impacts.
-The aim of the SAC management scheme is to help to fulfil statutory obligations under the EU Habitats Directive to protect the features of the SAC.
+The aim of the SAC management scheme is to help to fulfil statutory obligations under the Conservation of Habitats and Species Regulations 2017 (as amended) to protect the features of the SAC.
 The scheme and further information can be found on the SAC website www.pembrokeshiremarinesac.org.uk